EiffelStudio: Round-trip engineering

 The tool guarantees integrity of changes made in either style, for full "roundtrip engineering".

-The graphical notation is either BON (the Business Object Notation, see bibliography) or UML.
-BON is the default.
+The graphical notation is either the default Business Object Notation (BON, see bibliography), or Unified Modeling Language (UML).

 User interface paradigm

 EiffelStudio makes it possible to display many different views of classes and features: text view (full program text), contract view (interface only, with contracts), flat view (which includes inherited features), clients (all the classes and features that use a given class or feature), inheritance history (what happens to a feature up and down the inheritance structure) and many others.

 EiffelStudio relies on an original user interface paradigm based on "development objects", "pebbles" and "holes".
 In the same way that object-oriented in Eiffel deal with objects during execution, developers deal with abstractions representing classes, features, breakpoints (for debugging), clusters (groups of classes) and other development objects.
-A development object in EiffelStudio can be selected (picked) wherever it appears in the interface, and regardless of its visual representation (name of the object, visual symbol or other).
+Such an object can be selected (picked) wherever it appears in the interface, regardless of its visual representation (name of the object, visual symbol, or other).

 To pick a development object it suffices to right-click on it.
 The cursor then changes into a special symbol or pebble corresponding to the type of the object: "bubble" (ellipse) for a class, dot for a breakpoint, cross for a feature etc. As you move the cursor a line is displayed from the original object to the current position.
 You can then drop the pebble into any matching place: either an icon representing a hole with the same overall shape (class hole, breakpoint hole, feature hole etc.) or a window with a compatible type.
 The effect of dropping a pebble into a tool is to retarget the entire tool to the development object that was "picked".
 For example, a class tool will now display the chosen class, in whatever view (text, contract, flat etc.) was selected.
 This is known as the "Pick-and-Drop" paradigm.

 The combination of multiple views and Pick-and-Drop makes it possible to browse quickly through complex systems, and to follow the sometimes extended transformations that features undergo under inheritance: renaming, redefinition, undefinition.